oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 	![Metric Extension page, highlighting the action button commands](images/2-7-me.png " ")

-## Task 3: Identify and navigate to the host where the Metric Extension is enabled.
+## Task 3: Review the memory usage of all users on a host.

 1. Identify the host where the Metric Extension has been enabled.